patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/skeleton/skeleton.md

 section: components
 ---

-A **skeleton** is a type of loading state that shows an example of how data might be populated on a page before it gets populated.
+A **skeleton** is a type of loading state that allos you to expose content incrementally.
 For content that may take a long time to load, use a [progress bar](/components/progress/react) in place of a skeleton.

 ## Usage
 Skeleton loading should be progressive - it should load static text first, followed by variable elements of the UI.